needle-mirror/com.unity.addressables/Documentation~/build-intro.md

 ## Start a build

 You can start builds from a script or from the __Groups__ window.

-Refer to [Build scripting](xref:addressables-api-build-player-content) for more information on how to extend building Addressable content.
+Refer to [Create a build](BuildingContent.md) for more information about builds from the Groups window, or to [Build scripting](xref:addressables-api-build-player-content) for more information on how to extend building Addressable content through scripts.

 The Addressables system includes the following build scripts:

 * __Default Build Script__: Performs a full content build based on Group, Profile, and Addressables system settings.
-* __Update a Previous Build__: Performs a differential content build to update a previously created build.
+* __Update a Previous Build__: Performs a differential content build to update an existing build.
-* __Play Mode scripts__: The Play Mode scripts are technically build scripts and control how the Editor accesses your content in Play Mode.
-Refer to [Play Mode Scripts](xref:addressables-groups-window) for more information.
+* __Play mode scripts__: The Play mode scripts are technically build scripts and control how the Editor accesses your content in Play mode.
+Refer to [Play mode Scripts](xref:addressables-groups-window) for more information.

 The build scripts also provide a function to clear the cached files they create.
 You can run these functions from the __Build > Clean Build__ menu of the [Groups window](GroupsWindow.md).